IntelligentAutomationCommunity/Send-Secure-Email-Zivver/README.md

 Don't forget to encrypt the value for the SMTP-username and SMTP-password parameters.
 Do the same for the Secure-Email-Service but this time configure it with the SMTP credentials from Zivver or your other secure email service (e.g. Egress).

+## Zivver configuration
+In Zivver you need to have the module Mail-submission enabled and a username and password created.
+Those are required to be entered in the Secure-Email-Service parameters in the Cortex ConfigStore.

 That's it.
 The next time you want to send an email using the subtask fromm this package you do not have to specifiy the email server anymore (i_mail-server input parameter)